 Alternative to 3-6 above:

 [Welcomes cooperation with Ecological Tourism in Europe (ETE) and CEEweb for Biodiversity implementing the project Support for the implementation of the Strategy for Sustainable Tourism Development of the Carpathians, and appreciates the financial support of the Federal Environment Agency (UBA) on behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety and the Federal Agency for Nature Conservation, provided to ETE for this purpose;]

+Alt.:

-[Takes note of / appreciates] the organization of the Workshop on the Implementation of the Protocol on Sustainable Tourism to the Carpathian Convention into the National Law on 12 – 13 December 2016 in Vienna, Austria, and acknowledges involvement of the ETE and the Secretariat in related preparations to the Workshop ;
+2. Welcomes the Set of Indicators for measuring the positive and negative effects of Tourism in the Carpathians, developed within the same project, and invites the Working Group on Sustainable Tourism (hereinafter WG Tourism) to consider the Set of Indicators as a useful source for the implementation of Article 24 of the Tourism Protocol.[Takes note of / appreciates] the organization of the Workshop on the Implementation of the Protocol on Sustainable Tourism to the Carpathian Convention into the National Law on 12 – 13 December 2016 in Vienna, Austria, and acknowledges involvement of the ETE and the Secretariat in related preparations to the Workshop ;

-8. Welcomes the approval of the project CARPATHIAN TOURISM: Cooperation of V4 Countries, financed by the Visegrad Fund which aims at empowering local entrepreneurs to improve handicraft workshops as tourism services and to increase quality and visibility of other rural tourism initiatives, which contributes to the implementation of Article 11 of the Tourism Protocol.
+Welcomes the approval of the project CARPATHIAN TOURISM: Cooperation of V4 Countries, financed by the Visegrad Fund which aims at empowering local entrepreneurs to improve handicraft workshops as tourism services and to increase quality and visibility of other rural tourism initiatives, which contributes to the implementation of Article 11 of the Tourism Protocol;

+Appreciates the activities undertaken by the Association of the Carpathian Euroregion Poland in the area of creating the Carpathia brand being the sign of the quality of the Carpathians, bringing together the best Carpathian products, attractions and services of the Carpathian nature, and the other efforts in the area of socio-economic development of the Carpathians, especially in the context of creating new cross-border tourism products and building a bridge of cooperation between the Carpathians and the Alps.